 Head of Department: Mr R Chagger - email@example.com

-Computing also ensures that students become digitally literate – able to use, and express themselves and develop their ideas through, Information and Communication Technology – at a level suitable for the future workplace and as active participants in a digital world.
+Computing also ensures that students become digitally literate: able to use, and express themselves and develop their ideas through, Information and Communication Technology - at a level suitable for the future workplace and as active participants in a digital world.
 We provide learners the opportunity to experience a highly challenging Computing Curriculum at both Key Stages 3 and 4.
-Our specialist teaching staff have put an extensive scheme of work with relevant assessment tools based on the progression pathway designed by ‘Computing at School’ (CAS).
+Our specialist teaching staff have put together an extensive scheme of work with relevant assessment tools, based on the progression pathway designed by ‘Computing at School’ (CAS).

-(Years 10 and 11 continue with their Computing course, while Year 9 start the new Computer Science course)
+(Year 11 continue their Computing and ICT courses, while Years 9 and 10 study the new Computer Science course)